IBM Cognos 10 Framework Manager by Terry Curran

 • the centralized team can see how other teams are using the original framework

-IBM Cognos 10 Framework Manager manages the semantic layer of a Cognos 10 deployment.
-The main focus is creating a user-friendly, comprehensive model that provides in repeatable and predictable query results.
+Cognos 8 Framework Manager manages the semantic layer of a Cognos 8 deployment.
+A modeller's main focus is creating a user-friendly, comprehensive model that provides in repeatable and predictable query results.
 Modeling a metadata layer requires an extensive business and underlying data source knowledge.
 To create a model that offers repeatable and predictable results, the model should always, physically or virtually be conceived as one or multiple star schemas.
 By structuring the framework in a layered approach, any downstream effects of database changes can be minimized.
-IBM Cognos Framework Manager offers a well featured metadata modeling tool that allows a durable approach in modeling semantic layers.
-The introduction of Dynamic Query Mode is a game changer concerning performance.
-Using advanced caching mechanisms, performance of DMR models can be boosted up to the level of physical cubes.
+Cognos Framework Manager offers a well featured metadata modelling tool that allows a durable approach in modelling semantic layers.

 Related insights